OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

   Local memory is constrained, but at least it's never *wrong*.

-Nonetheless, there are many problems that can only be solved with heap memory, so that's that way it has to be.
+Nonetheless, there are many problems that can only be solved with heap memory, so that's the way it has to be.

 Java Garbage Collection